-Learn how to make apple cider vinegar (ACV) because it’s so useful in the kitchen and also for cleaning.
-And homemade apple cider vinegar is simple to make!
+Learning how to make apple cider vinegar (ACV) is simple!
+Homemade apple cider vinegar is also useful in the kitchen and great for cleaning.

 I’ll share with you the simple process and some troubleshooting tips to help you along the way.